Roblox NPC Pathfinding: Building AI That Feels Alive

 end

-A single ComputeAsync call on a modest path is cheap, but 50 NPCs each recomputing twice per second will tank your server.
-The fix is a centralized NPC manager that budgets pathfinding cycles.
+A single ComputeAsync call on a modest path is cheap, but fifty NPCs each recomputing twice per second will quietly tank your server.
+The pattern that scales is a central NPC manager that budgets pathfinding cycles and varies recompute frequency by distance to the nearest player — because players never notice NPCs they cannot see, and the CPU you save is CPU you can spend on the NPCs they can.

 |---|---|---|---|